 Impairment of goodwill is tested at the reporting unit level.
 A reporting unit is an operating segment or one level below an operating segment if discrete financial information is prepared and regularly reviewed by operating segment management.
 The Company currently has six reporting units (five during the year ended September 30, 2023).
 For the purpose of the goodwill impairment test, the Company can elect to perform a quantitative or qualitative analysis.
 If the qualitative test is elected, qualitative factors are assessed to determine whether it is more likely than not that the fair values of its reporting units are less than the respective carrying values of those reporting units.
 Such factors we consider in a qualitative analysis include, but are not limited to, macroeconomic conditions, industry and market considerations, cost factors, Company-specific events, events affecting the reporting unit, and the overall financial performance of the reporting unit.
-If after performing the qualitative analysis, the Company determines that it is more likely than not that the fair value, then the Company must perform the quantitative goodwill impairment test.
+If after performing the qualitative analysis, the Company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then the Company must perform the quantitative goodwill impairment test.